 This is a question all pet owners must deal with from time to time.
 There are vets, such as the Night Owl Animal Hospital, that can treat chickens.
-This will almost always be more expensive than replacing them, but sometimes medication can be necessary in the case of spreadable disease.
+This will almost always be more expensive than replacing the hen, but sometimes antibiotics for the entire flock are necessary in the case of disease.
 Many afflictions can be diagnosed and treated with a little research.
-Books such as The Chicken Health Handbook are helpful, as well as this poop-diagnosis site: http://chat.allotment.org.uk/index.php?topic=17568.0.
+Books such as City Chicks and The Chicken Health Handbook are helpful, as well as this poop-diagnosis site: http://chat.allotment.org.uk/index.php?topic=17568.0.

-Sometimes it's as simple as giving your flock a poultry de-wormer available at feed stores.
-Sometimes culling a bird is necessary, however (see below)
+Sometimes it's as simple as giving your flock a reduced dose of dog/cat worm medicine available at pet stores or feed stores.